Garden Advice

 Safety first

-The most important aspect of every building project is safety.
-Paving slabs can be very heavy, so you should always handle them with caution.
-Get help from a friend or a family member when lifting them.
-Cement is also a material that should be handled properly.
 It can cause irritation, so try to avoid contact with the eyes and properly wash your skin with soap and water if it ever comes in contact with it.
 While mixing mortar, cement dust can go everywhere, so you should wear goggles, gloves and a face mask to prevent inhalation.

 The plate compactor machine should also be operated while wearing eye protection and you will need steel-toed boots and ear protection, as well.

 While personal safety is the most important aspect of the job, you shouldn’t neglect the safety of your property, either.
 Before you start digging and preparing your sub-base, you should make sure there are no cables or pipes underneath.
-You can hire and use a cable avoidance tool to check for any gas or water pipes or phone and electricity cables running underneath the area.
-If you find any, consider hiring a professional to relocate them if needed.

-What tools and materials you will need to lay slabs on soil
+What tools and materials you will need to lay slabs on soil?

 Of course, before you start laying paving slabs in your garden, you should make sure you have all the necessary tools and materials prepared.
 Obviously, you will need paving slabs but that’s not the only material needed.
 You must also buy cement, sand and some kind of sub-base aggregate.